 A guide to Surlingham.org

 Surlingham.org is the community web site for the village of Surlingham, Norfolk.
-Whilst it is a source of information for both visitors and residents, it was primarily developed to help community groups publicise their news and events in an easy and effective way.
-In addition, a village calendar endeavours to keep track of all events which are going to take place – so do let us know about them, as they are planned.
+It is a source of information about the village for both visitors and residents, but also a central point for community groups and businesses to publicise their news to anyone with an email address or who uses the internet.
+In addition, a village calendar endeavours to keep track of all events which are going to take place – so do let us know about them as they are planned, to avoid clashes.

 Surlingham.org has been deliberately set up so that organisations and groups can post items onto the site themselves and not have to rely on a single site administrator.
-These news items are emailed directly to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
+These news items or ‘posts’ are emailed directly to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
 In this way reminders and updates of upcoming events can easily be sent out.
+The site receives an average of over 1600 unique visitors a month and has more than 320 ‘followers’.
+Unlike social media, we don’t carry personal posts which restricts notifications to those of interest to the whole community.

 Surlingham.org was set up in April 2012.
 It is independently run and non-commercial.
-It currently has about 180 ‘followers’.
 Almost all the village groups make posts, including the Parish Council.
 As well as publicising events, the site has been used in diverse ways from finding old friends for a hundredth birthday party and displaying photographs from the children’s art club to advertising local jobs.
 Also, we are often contacted by people from Canada and Australia trying to trace their ancestors.

 We welcome constructive comment.
 Please bear in mind however that we are doing this on a voluntary basis and that we can’t always please all the people all the time!